h8pewou/homelab/README.md

 ### Armbian

 Armbian is a Debian and Ubuntu based computer operating system for ARM development boards.
-Check supported devices [here](https://www.armbian.com/download/?device_support=Supported) and if you have one already, head over [here](https://docs.armbian.com/User-Guide_Getting-Started/).
+Check out the supported devices [here](https://www.armbian.com/download/?device_support=Supported) and if you have one already, head over [here](https://docs.armbian.com/User-Guide_Getting-Started/).

-In this guide, this will be setup as an arbiter host.
+This guide will use Armbian OS on the arbiter host.

 ## Clustering